famiu/feline.nvim/README.md

 The diagnostics and LSP providers all require the Neovim built-in LSP to be configured and at least one LSP client to be attached to the current buffer, else they'll have no output.

 The diagnostics provider also provides a utility function `require('feline.providers.lsp').diagnostics_exist(type, winid)` (where `type` represents the type of diagnostic and `winid` is the window handler) for checking if any diagnostics of the provided type exists in the window.
 The values of `type` must be one of `'Error'`, `'Warning'`, `'Hint'` or `'Information'`.

-### Adding your own provider

-In case none of the default providers do what you want, it's very easy to add your own provider.
-Just call `require('feline.providers').add_provider(name, function)` where `name` is the name of the provider and `function` is the function associated with the provider, you can then use your provider the same way you use the other providers.
-Remember, the function has to take either no argument, or one argument that contains the component and its values.

 ## Help